userfrosting/learn/pages/12.database/03.migrations/docs.md

 ## Dependencies

 An important aspect of migrations is **data consistency**.
 Since migrations are like recipes used to create and populate a database, the order in which theses migrations are executed is very important.
-You don't want to drop thoses cupakes in the oven before mixing the flour and eggs the same way you don't want to insert data into a table before that table is created!
+You don't want to drop those cupcakes in the oven before mixing the flour and eggs the same way you don't want to insert data into a table before that table is created!
 UserFrosting uses two methods to make sure migrations are run in the correct order.
 The first one is **semantic versioning** described above.
-The the other one is **dependencies**.
+The other one is **dependencies**.

 While semantic versioning is great for basic stuff, some situations require a more complex way to make sure migrations are run the correct order.
 This is the case when a sprinkle requires that a migration from another sprinkle is executed before its own migration.
 It can also be the case when two tables inside the same version are dependent one another.

-To define which migrations are required to be executed before your own migration, you can specify the fully qualified classname of the dependent migration as an array in the `$dependencie` attribute.
+To define which migrations are required to be executed before your own migration, you can specify the fully qualified class name of the dependent migration as an array in the `$dependencie` attribute.
 For example :

 ```php
 <?php